Seven years or less

 In 1962

 President John F. Kennedy told the American people that we were going to land Americans on the moon in that decade.
 He did so knowing that we had not yet developed all the technology necessary to make that happen.
 But he pledged it knowing that it was to become an important aspect of the American spirit and identity, a way to create a strong legacy.
-All who heard the speech knew what else it was: a race to the moon.
+As a country, we made the commitment and, more importantly, embraced a collective mindset that this was a goal that we must achieve.

 We won.